 Ingredients

-- 10 slices of bacon I use low sodium
+- 10 slices bacon I use low sodium

-- ounce One package Neufchatel or light cream cheese 8
+- 8 ounces Neufchatel or light cream cheese

 Instructions

-- Wearing latex or nitrile gloves, cut jalapenos in halve lengthwise without removing stem (try to cut the stem in halve so that each piece has a bit of stem attached).
+- Wearing latex or nitrile gloves, cut 10 jalapeno peppers in half lengthwise without removing the stem (try to cut the stem in half so that each piece has a bit of stem attached).
 Scrape seeds and ribs out of each half with a spoon.

-- In a small bowl, mix together cheddar and Neufchatel or light cream cheese.
+- In a small bowl, mix together 4 ounces smoked cheddar cheese and 8 ounces Neufchatel or light cream cheese.
 Set aside.

 - Using a small spoon, fill each jalapeno half with the cheese mixture.
 You will use anywhere from 1 teaspoon to 1 Tablespoon of cheese for each half depending on how large your peppers are.
 Wrap each stuffed jalapeno pepper half with a half strip of bacon, tucking the ends under so they don't unravel (or use a toothpick to hold bacon in place).